Page content

 Professor of Sociology

-Philip McDermott is Professor of Sociology with teaching interests in the areas of Irish society, cultural and media studies, and social research methods.
-He acquired Senior Fellowship of the Higher Education Academy (SFHEA) in 2018.
-He was also awarded Ulster University’s Distinguished Research Fellowship for the Faculty of Arts, Humanities and Social Sciences in 2022.
+Philip McDermott is Professor of Sociology with teaching interests in Irish society, cultural and media studies, and social research methods.

-Philip teaches on the undergraduate programme in Sociology on the Belfast Campus and on the ‘Patients, Populations and Society’ Strand of the Graduate Entry Medical School.
+He is Course Director for Sociology subject combinations on the Derry-Londonderry Campus.
+Professor McDermott previously taught on the undergraduate Sociology programme on the Belfast Campus and contributed to the ‘Patients, Populations and Society’ strand of the Graduate Entry Medical School.

-His international esteem is evidenced by his roles as an independent expert for the European Commission (Horizon), the National Research Council of Poland and the Velux Foundation, Denmark.
+Philip’s international standing is reflected in his roles as an independent expert for the European Commission (Horizon), the National Research Council of Poland, and the Velux Foundation in Denmark.
+In 2022, he received Ulster University’s Distinguished Research Fellowship for the Faculty of Arts, Humanities and Social Sciences, and he holds a Senior Fellowship of the Higher Education Academy (SFHEA).